 In open rhinoplasty, a small incision is made on the columella (the area between the nostrils) which help with exposure in some cases.
 This scar usually heals very well.

 It is incredibly important to discuss your expectation of the outcome with the surgeon.
-He will evaluate your bony structure and facial appearance and discuss with you what can be achieved and what is most suitable to your facial appearance.
-It is always important to have a realistic expectation.
+He will evaluate your bony structure and facial appearance and discuss with you what can be achieved and what is most suitable for your facial appearance.
+It is always important to have realistic expectations.

 RHINOSURGERY SURGERY TIME AND RECOVERY